TomGeorge1234/DeepLearningTutorial/README.md

 # Deep Learning Tutorial

-In this tutorial, designed for the TReND Comp Neuro and ML summer school 2023 ([deeplearning.ipynb](deeplearning.ipynb)) we will get hands on building deep neural networks and training them via backproagation.
+In this tutorial ([deeplearning.ipynb](deeplearning.ipynb)) - designed for the TReND Comp Neuro and ML summer school 2023 - we will get hands on building deep neural networks and training them via backproagation.
 Initially the goal is to **avoid autograd packages**, such as `pytorch` or `jax` at all costs.
 Coding a deep neural network by hand this will help us gain an understanding of the mathematics going on behind the scenes.
 At the end we will use `pytorch` to build a much deeper network and see how it performs.
 Here's the plan:

 Topics: